 You can also register by mail.
 Please call the Registrar’s Office at 860-887-5581, ext.
 116 and ask for an application to be sent to you, or pick up a voter application from at any of the above places.
 You can also download the application (PDF).

 Attn: Registrar of Voters

 Please be aware there are deadlines before elections and primaries.
 Register early to ensure that you will be able to vote.
 Contact the Registrar's Office 860-887-5581, ext.
 7 or the Town Clerk's Office 860-887-5581, ext.
 111 for further information regarding deadlines.

 You must inform us in writing.
 Use the Removal Form (PDF).

 Absentee ballots are handled by the Town Clerk’s Office.

 You can vote by absentee ballot in any election, primary or referendum if you will not be able to get to the polling place because you are ill or physically disabled, because you are serving n the military, because you will be out of town on election day, because your religion forbids secular activity on election day, or because you are serving as a poll worker at a polling place other than your own.

 You can obtain an application for absentee ballot (PDF) from the Town Clerk’s Office.

-District 2 covers all of Preston and the voting hall is located at 389 Route 2 in the Preston Town Hall.
+District 2 covers all of Preston and the voting hall is located at Preston Plains Middle School, 1 Route 164.